isel-leic-ipw/2425i-IPW-LEIC34D/Lesson03/part06_en.md

     console.log(arr1.sumArray(arr2));
     // → [ 6, 4, 5, 8 ]
     ```
 4. Override the function `console.info` to add a number at the beginning of each string to enumerate the prints.
-Note that this is a function
+Note that this is a function, not an Object.